header pic header text

 with The Fullness of Life.

-In the wake of the ever-present terrorist attacks, the news media and the internet are overflowing with a plethora of opinions about who should do what to whom.
+In the wake of the September 11, 2001 terrorist attacks, the news media and the internet are overflowing with a plethora of opinions about who should do what to whom.
 It seems that nearly everyone is using the present turmoil to fight for their own personal viewpoint and self-centered agenda.

-However, beyond such mundane viewpoints and petty agendas there is a Greater Agenda that we are invited to respond to.
+However, beyond such mundane viewpoints and petty agendas there is a Greater Agenda which we are invited to respond to.

 As Mevlana Jelaluddin Rumi said: